Post Summary: Hikes, Viewpoints, and Places of Interest at Samuel H Boardman in Oregon

 Now, because of social media and the rapid sharing of photos – this particular spot in Samuel H Boardman has been sought out by photographers all over the world – some even to stand on the actual bridge!
 Keep reading because we’re going to share with you two routes – the safe one, and the dangerous one.

-(We should also add a disclaimer – we are not liable for any risk you put yourself in because of reading this post.
-Make safe decisions, trust your gut, and remember – no photo is worth risking your life!)
-During our research, we never could identify if the closer route is an official trail.
+We should also add a disclaimer – we are not liable for any risk you put yourself in because of reading this post.
+Make safe decisions, trust your gut, and remember – no photo is worth risking your life!
+As recently as June 2022, a landscape photographer slipped and fell to his death here.
+During our research, we never could identify if the close-up route is an official trail.
 Use your best judgment when determining if it’s the right route for you.